Cabernet Sauvignon Wine Guide

 Cabernet Sauvignon has an exuberant bouquet with scents that remind you of the woods: berries mixed with alpine herbs, underbrush, and rocks (graphite).
 It also includes earthy notes, rhubarb, prunes, eucalyptus, cedar, tobacco, and cherries in brandy.

-Cabernet Sauvignon is a full-bodied wine on the palate, with significant returns and licorice tannins that tickle the mouth, creating a remarkable structure.
+Cabernet Sauvignon is a full-bodied wine with licorice tannins that tickle the mouth and a lot of flavor.
+It has a very interesting structure.

 Cabernet Sauvignon history